Bring them home.

 -

 Dr. Patel, Dr. Jones and Dr. Cozzo connected as physicians watching children suffer in detention.
 All of us were watching the same reports, seeing the same images, hearing the same stories from the ground.
 Then came the urgent plea to release detained children.
 A two month old baby.
 Families with no access to basic pediatric standards.
 That was the moment everything changed.
+Since then Rachel Anne Accurso, known as "Ms. Rachel for Littles" has joined our fight (along with countless other celebrities), using her platform to amplify the urgent call to protect children and demand their immediate release from detention.

 -